rda0/bootstrap/README.markdown

 bootstrap-lv
 ============

-Bootstrap a bootable system to an lvm filesystem.
+Bootstrap a bootable system to a filesystem on a logical volume or file-based image.

 Description
 -----------